Mohammadalawia/Chat-app/chat/README.txt

-#A chat server and a client to chat with your friends and family
+#A chat server and a client to start chatting

 how to run:-
 1-open cmd with the currect directory
-2- run the python file in cmd
+2- run the python file of server and client on the cmd